Skip to content

 bash

-wordled tx wordle submit-wordle meter --from wordle-key --keyring-backend test --chain-id wordle -b async -y
+rollkit tx wordle submit-wordle meter --from bob --keyring-backend test --chain-id wordle -b async -y

 After submitting the transactions and confirming, query the txhash given the same way you did above.
 You will get an error that a wordle has already been submitted for the day.